 In general, you should be consuming half your body weight in ounces of water every day—and more if you’re sweating excessively, either due to your workout or the weather.

-You generally don’t have time to get enough water when you’re busy lifting and lunging, so it’s essential you drink more water than normal right after to re-hydrate says Rebecca Kennedy, a master trainer at Barry’s Bootcamp and the creator of A.C.C.E.S.S.
-She also recommends reaching for a recovery drink after a particularly sweaty workout (her favorite is WellWell).
+It’s essential to drink more water than normal right after exercising in order to re-hydrate says Rebecca Kennedy, a head Peloton instructor.
+She also recommends reaching for a recovery drink after a particularly sweaty workout.
 “You’re going to need to replenish your glycogen levels and replace electrolytes, both of which assist recovery,” she says.

 “Fats slow down the digestive process, so you never want to consume too much after your workout,” Jamison explains.
 “You want to eat ‘fast-acting’ nutrients that are able to enter the bloodstream and get to the cells quickly.”
 That means refueling quickly, as in 20 to 30 minutes after you work out, with quality protein and carbs to feed your muscles.

 Health pros recommend eating between 15 to 25 grams of protein the hour after running, for example.
 And the more intense the exercise, the more protein you should consume afterward.
 They also suggest adding complex carbohydrates into the mix because they’ll give you a necessary dose of potassium, antioxidants, and fiber—plus, help you replenish your glycogen (AKA fuel from carbs) stores.
 Salmon, almonds, cashews, pistachios, nut or protein bar, protein shake or smoothie, milk, cottage cheese, Greek yogurt, eggs, fruit, avocado, hemp seeds, spinach, and sweet potatoes are all good options.
 But it’s important to try out different foods and see which ones your body responds to best.